Motorcycle Indicator Spacing: A Simple Guide

 Indicator Spacing and Your Motorcycle!

-When you looked at a sleek new motorcycle and wondered why the rear indicators are so far apart or why some aftermarket tail tidies look different from the factory setup.
-There’s a reason behind it and that is your motorcycle is degsined to comply with the Australian Design Rules.
+Have you ever looked at a sleek new motorcycle and wondered why the rear indicators are so far apart or why some aftermarket tail tidies look so different from the factory setup.
+There’s a reason behind it and that is your motorcycle is designed to comply with the Australian Design Rules as well as many other international design rules.

-which are a sets of laws that have strict requirements for indicator spacing which includes both learner-approved motorcycles (LAMS) and full-power bikes.
+The ADR's are a set of laws that lay out strict design requirements for things such as indicator spacing, and which covers both learner-approved motorcycles (LAMS) and full-power bikes.

-Understanding The Australian Design Rules (ADR's) and the terms used with in them are key if you are thinking about installing a Tail Tidy or a Fender Eliminator.
+Understanding The Australian Design Rules (ADR's) around indicator spacing is key if you are thinking about installing a Tail Tidy, Fender Eliminator or updating your indicators.

 Australian law refers to Australian Design Rules (ADR) to set the rules for vehicle lighting.
-For motorcycles, the relevant rules are:
+For motorcycle indicators, the relevant rules are:

 Front indicators also have to be positioned so they are clearly visible alongside the headlight.